 The Greencard scheme

-It is possible to be granted a residence permit for the purpose of seeking work, and subsequently working, in Denmark.
-A residence and work permit under the Greencard scheme is issued on the basis of an individual evaluation using a point system.
+It is possible to be granted a residence permit for the purpose of seeking work and working in Denmark.
+A residence and work permit under the Greencard scheme is issued on the basis of an individual evaluation based on a point system.

-If you are granted a residence permit under the Greencard scheme, you do not need to obtain a work permit.
+If you are granted a residence permit under the Greencard scheme, you do not need to obtain a separate work permit.
 A residence permit under the Greencard scheme gives you the right to carry out paid or unpaid work.
 However, a residence permit under the Greencard scheme does not give you the right to work as a self-employed person (run your own business).